newmanno/sisana/README.md

 **Note: The steps below are for the basic use of SiSaNA.
 There are other functionalities across different scripts that are not covered in this file.**

 ## Requirements
- - python v3.9.19 (see installation steps for creating a conda environment with this specific Python version)
+ - python v3.9.19 (see installation steps for creating a conda environment with this specific Python version).
+SiSaNA may work with other versions of Python as well, but has been written and tested on this version.
  - A cloned repo of netZooPy (https://github.com/netZoo/netZooPy/tree/master)

 ## Installation can be performed by running the following steps

 1. Create a conda virtual environment with python 3.9.19.
-SiSaNA may work with other versions of Python as well, but has been written and tested on this version.
 ```
 conda create --prefix /path/to/env-name python=3.9.19
 ```